jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 Force as such, force as driven back within itself, is in this way by itself an excluding unit, for which the unfolding of the elements or differences is another thing subsisting separately; and thus there are set up two sides, distinct and independent.

-But force is also the whole, or it remains what, in its very conception, it is; that is to say, these differences remain mere forms, superficial vanishing “moments”.
+But force is also the whole, or it remains what, in its very conception, it is.
+That is to say, these differences remain mere forms, superficial vanishing “moments”.

 The differences between force proper, withdrawn into itself, and force unfolded and expressed in independent constituent elements, would at the same time have no being at all if they had no subsistence; i.e., force would have no being if it did not really exist in these opposite ways.
 But to exist in this way as opposite aspects means nothing else than that both moments are themselves at the same time independent.
 It is this process we, have now to deal with – the process by which both moments get themselves fixed as independent and then cancel their independence again.

 Looked at broadly, it is manifest that this process nothing else than the process of perceiving, where the aspects, both percipient and content perceived, are at once inseparably united as regards the process of grasping the truth, and yet, by that very fact, each aspect is at the same time reflected into itself, is something on its own account.